 - Add the leaves (1-2 per jar) over top of everything

-How to finish
+How to Store Fermented Pickles

 Store away from light.
 A pantry is a great place to store your ferments!

 If you’re tasting the ferment to see if it is done, do not stick a metal utensil into the ferment!
 A wooden toothpick might do the trick or maybe even some chopsticks would be a great idea!

 I let my cucumbers ferment for 4 – 6 days.
 Fermenting is very environmental.
 Things like the temperature will affect how long it will take for them to be done.
 I have been tasting my ferments 3 or 4 days after I starting them.

 I made a small batch to start with, and the second time I made a large batch.

 They were all eaten up like they were the best new thing.
-I possibly might have eaten most of the them technically, but we don’t have to tell anyone. 😉
+I possibly might have eaten most of them technically, but we don’t have to tell anyone. 😉

 You can see frequently asked questions about pickles, at The National Center for Home Food Preservation

-Recipes using fermented pickles
+Recipes using Fermented Pickles

-Let Me Know What You Think
+Let Me Know What You Think!

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂